MikeCurleyCoosan/myproject/README.md

 #### To get stated with this project please follow these steps:

-1. - Clone the repository to your local machine.
+1. Clone the repository to your local machine.

 ```sh
 git clone https://github.com/MikeCurleyCoosan/myproject.git

 ```
+1. Download and install (Anaconda)[https://www.anaconda.com/].
+Anaconda comes with its own set of pre-installed data science packages and tools, making it convenient for beginners to set up their environment quickly.
+The pre-installed packages that are required to work with the project are [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/).

+1. Download and install (Visual Studio Code)[https://code.visualstudio.com/].
+Visual Studio Code is a code editor with support for development operations like debugging, task running, and version control.

+1. Download and install the latest version of (Git)[https://git-scm.com/].
+Git is a free and open source version control system designed to handle everything from small to very large projects with speed and efficiency.

+1. Navigate to the project directory in VS Code

 I used [Open in Colab](https://openincolab.com/) to generate the following clickable link.
 It opens the 'penguins.ipynb' notebooks in [Google Colab](https://colab.research.google.com/).
-This is the quickest way to get started using this project.
+You may also view/open the project in this way.

 <a target="_blank" href="https://colab.research.google.com/github/MikeCurleyCoosan/myproject/blob/main/penguins.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>